 My friend and I did not have one dish that was any good.
-The octopus salad was basically a bowl of garlic where you had to fish out tiny pieces of octopus, the fish and soup had no taste, the meat was like rubber and the side salad was full of onions.
+The Octopus Salad ($42) was basically a bowl of garlic where you had to fish out tiny pieces of octopus, while the Chicken and Vegetable Soups (both $42) were more akin to water.

 I don’t think the cook put anything into the food preparation or presentation and it clearly showed.
 Our dining experience there was totally lame and insignificant.

 Thankfully, people are starting to catch on.
 Business at A Lorcha is slowing and the manager saved face recently by blaming it on the increasing popularity of the Cotai Strip.
 His point was that with so many tourists choosing hotels down there now, a lot fewer people were spending time on the old Peninsula, and thus fewer people were going to his restaurant.

 After dining there though, I can say the real reason why business is down at A Lorcha isn’t because of the Cotai Strip, it’s because the food is terrible.